Use this page to customize the settings of the embedded terminal emulator.

 The embedded terminal emulator also inherits the following IDE settings:

-On the Keymap settings page, you can configure the copy Ctrl+C and paste Ctrl+V shortcuts.
+On the Keymap settings page, you can configure the copy Control+C and paste Control+V shortcuts.

 On the Terminal does not inherit the Use block caret option because there is a separate option for that: Cursor shape.page, you can configure blinking frequency for the caret.
 The